-The full frequency-doubled energy of the MEC LP laser (see Laser Characteristics at MEC; Long pulse laser tab) is delivered to the target with angles of ± 20 deg. in the horizontal plane relative to the X-rays, with the target oriented normal to the X-rays.
+The full frequency-doubled energy of the long pulse laser is delivered to the target with angles of ± 20 deg. in the horizontal plane relative to the X-rays, with the target oriented normal to the X-rays.
 Both beamlines can be used simultaneously (7 minutes between shots), or staggered (one shot every 3.5 minutes).
 The 72 mm beams are focused using 250 mm focal length aspheric lenses (F/3.5), and the focal plane of each beam relative to the target can be adjusted from best focus to a ~100 µm spot.
 MEC uses phase plates generating circular focal spots of 150, 300 and 600 micron by CPP.
 Phase plates can be manually exchanged during a standard configuration run, requiring a chamber vent.
 Note that desired pulse shapes and phase plates must be submitted at least 2 months before beamtime.

-This configuration of MEC supports diffraction and phase contrast imaging (PCI) measurements on targets shocked to pressures up to several Mbar, with shocks propagating perpendicular to the X-ray direction.
+This configuration supports diffraction, phase contrast imaging (PCI) and direct X-ray Imaging measurements on targets shocked to pressures up to several Mbar, with shocks propagating perpendicular to the X-ray direction.
 The new MEC X-ray Imager (MXI), located upstream of the target, focuses the beam to a few 100s of nanometer size before the target, with the ability to shift between three lens sets for different magnification.
 The expanding X-rays pass through the target and are registered on an X-ray microscope ~4.5 m from TCC.
-The layout within the chamber is shown in Figure 3.
-X-ray diffraction is achieved with three out of four ePix10k quads of the XRD platform, covering a range of 8 to 60 degrees.
-VISAR is also available to measure shock velocity.
+The layout within the chamber is shown in Figure 1.
+X-ray diffraction is achieved with three out of four ePix10k quads of the XRD platform covering a range of 8 to 60 degrees.
+VISAR is also provided to measure shock velocity.

 Optical Laser Parameters and Geometry